nehads/backgroundTimer/README.md

-Counter that works in background/device locked
+Counter that works in background when app closed/device locked